dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Learned that props can be passed as strings, numbers, booleans, and arrays.
 In order to pass in numbers and arrays we wrap the vlaues in {}.
 Had a practice exercise where we had to create a simple slot machine typw thing.
 I was really lost at first but got kind of close to the solution.

 Link to work: NA

+DAY 75: MAY 29, 2019

+Today's Progress: Working on the react course.
+Learned that we can loop through arrays in react by using the .map function.
+We access the propandappend.map to it.
+We then create an anonymous function and loop through it and tell it what tot do with the data it is looping through.
+I also learned how to style components in react.
+We create an ap..css and link and target the component in that file by using .Component name and writing CSS like normal.
+We then go back to our component file and add it to our div that encomapasses our main code.
+We use className instead of calss in JSX.
+We can also use inline styling but we should place it in an object and then call it inside the main code.
+Was a lot to take in today but loving React so far.

+Link to work: NA